fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 #### Note

-You can use notes by inserting the HTML into markdown:
+You can use notes by inserting the snippet into markdown:

 ```markdown
 {% note success %}